 Originally called the Alberta College of Art (ACA), the college was initially part of what is now the Southern Alberta Institute of Technology (SAIT).
 While the two campuses still border each other, ACA officially separated from SAIT in 1985 to become an autonomous, free-standing, publicly funded art and design college.

 Bachelor degree program development

 In 1995, the Alberta College of Art was granted degree accreditation by the Government of Alberta, enabling the college to award Bachelor of Fine Arts degrees.
-The college changed its name to Alberta University of the Arts the same year, to recognize the separateness and importance of design education.
-In 2000, AUArts launched its Bachelor of Design degree program.
+The college changed its name to Alberta College of Art and Design the same year, to recognize the separateness and importance of design education.
+In 2000, ACAD launched its Bachelor of Design degree program.